-- (a) Each non-contestable unmetered load applies to a unique combination of FRMP, End User, TNI, DLF, and LNSP. - (b) The NMI may be related to a single device or may contain different agreed Unmetered Device loads with the sameor Unmetered Device types.
+- (a) Each non-contestable unmetered load applies to a unique combination of FRMP, End User, TNI, DLF, and LNSP. - (b) The NMI may be related to a single device or may contain different agreed Unmetered Device loads with the same Unmetered Device type.
 One NMI is required for each non-contestable unmetered load.
-Individual Unmetered Device loads may be added to and removed from the NMI without the need to change the NMI. - (c) New NMIs must only be created where one or more Unmetered Device loads with a unique and previously unregistered set of attributes (FRMP, End User, TNI, DLF, LNSP) are to be put into service. - (d)(c) A NMI may be abolished if the non-contestable unmetered load is removed or transferred to another NMI. - (e)(d) A change of one attribute (FRMP, TNI, DLF, LNSP), or a change of End User, will not of its own require an abolition of the NMI. - (f)(e) The NER and Metrology Procedure: Part B provide for the allocation of NMIs to broad classes of non-contestable unmetered loads provided that certain attributes required for settlements remain unique.

-AEMO expects that each LNSP has a procedure for the allocation of NMIs for non-contestable unmetered loads, which has been agreed by the FRMP and will be available for review by the Jurisdiction or AEMO on request.

-(g)(f) Where distribution feeders are commonly supplied from one transmission node, but are regularly moved to another transmission node for maintenance or seasonal reasons, the non-contestable unmetered load NMI can be recorded in MSATS against the transmission node through which the majority of the energy is delivered.
+Individual Unmetered Device loads may be added to and removed from the NMI without the need to change the NMI. - (c) A NMI may be abolished if the non-contestable unmetered load is removed or transferred to another NMI. - (d) A change of one attribute (FRMP, TNI, DLF, LNSP), or a change of End User, will not of its own require an abolition of the NMI. - (e) The NER and Metrology Procedure: Part B provide for the allocation of NMIs to broad classes of non-contestable unmetered loads provided that certain attributes required for settlements remain unique. - (f) AEMO expects that each LNSP has a procedure for the allocation of NMIs for noncontestable unmetered loads, which has been agreed by the FRMP and will be available for review by the Jurisdiction or AEMO on request. - (g) Where distribution feeders are commonly supplied from one transmission node, but are regularly moved to another transmission node for maintenance or seasonal reasons, the non-contestable unmetered load NMI can be recorded in MSATS against the transmission node through which the majority of the energy is delivered.

-3. NMI STRUCTURE
+3. NMI Structure

 - (a) Generally, the NMI is an all numeric, ten (10) character identifier.
 The key attributes of a NMI are: - (i) The NMI must embody only numeric characters, except as explicitly provided in this Procedure, and must not contain spaces. - (ii) Where alphanumeric characters are allowed, the letters "O" and "I" are not permitted in order to avoid confusion with the numbers 0 and 1. - (iii) "W" is reserved as the fifth character of the allocated identifier for wholesale transmission connection metering points and Bulk Supply Points only.
-It may only be used if the NMI is allocated from an alphanumeric block. - (iv) Embedded characters or meanings must not be used in allocating NMIs. - (b) The NMI may be used in conjunction with other identifiers or suffixes.
+It may only be used if the NMI is allocated from an alphanumeric block. - (iv)Embedded characters or meanings must not be used in allocating NMIs. - (b) The NMI may be used in conjunction with other identifiers or suffixes.
 These include: - (i) The NMI Checksum, a single numeral used to assist with data validation when the NMI is manually entered into a computer system. - (ii) The NMI Datastream suffix used to identify a particular Datastream associated with a connection point. - (c) The base NMI is ten characters.
 In some circumstances the NMI Checksum is appended to the NMI to form an eleven-character NMI, or the two-character NMI Datastream suffix may be appended to form a twelve-character NMI.
 The NMI Checksum is not used with the Datastream suffix because the Datastream suffix is intended for use only with electronic data transfer. - (d) All NMIs issued for connection points which become contestable after 1 January 2001 are required to be all numeric. - (e) The all-numeric requirement applies to the basic ten character NMI, and not to other suffixes used with the identifier. - (f) Connection points that were contestable prior to 1 January 2001 were allocated with an alphanumeric NMI. - (g) TNSPs may continue to allocate alphanumeric NMIs from NMI blocks supplied to them prior to 1 January 2001.
-Wholesale and bulk supply connection points (LR = POOL\) will continue to have alphanumeric NMIs issued.
+Wholesale and bulk supply connection points (LR = POOL) will continue to have alphanumeric NMIs issued.

-4. NMI REGISTERS
+4. NMI Registers